zhiyzuo/indigo/_posts/2018-05-01-Linear-Regression-Diagnostic-in-Python.md

 ```

 Several tests exist for equal variance, with different alternative hypotheses.
 Let's go with Breusch-Pagan test as an example.
 More can be found [here](http://www.statsmodels.org/stable/diagnostic.html).
-Small p-value (`pval` below) also shows that there is no violation of homoscedasticity.
+Small p-value (`pval` below) shows that ___there is violation of homoscedasticity___.

 ```python